prismamedia/ts-module-loader/README.md

     └── Image.ts
 ```

 The basic idea is to import each module one-by-one.
 Then list the modules one-by-one to create the map.
-But what appends when a new module is added to the directory?
+But what happens when a new module is added to the directory?
 It must be added twice in the code.
 That is error prone and a potential source of headache.

 ```js
 // Don't do that